 1. Hard work.

-In my mind, there’s a subtle but significant difference between hard work and productivity.
-Hard work doesn’t come with a stipulation of continuance.
-You can work hard — and then relax in a job well done.
+I think there’s a subtle but significant difference between hard work and productivity.
+Hard work doesn’t come with a stipulation of continuousness.
+You can work hard — and then relax after a job well done.

 2. Whimsy & wonder.

 Or in other words, engagement with your life.
-In my opinion, living with your heart and eyes wide open — looking for wonder wherever you can find it — is one of the greatest benefits of not overvaluing productivity.
+Living with your heart and eyes wide open — looking for wonder wherever you can find it — is one of the greatest benefits of not overvaluing productivity.
+Presence is a gift we can give to ourselves and the people we love.

 3. Your self-worth.

-The other day, I sat on a sofa across from my therapist.
-(I prefer to call her my “life guide.”)
+Not long ago, I sat on a sofa across from my therapist.
 She hugged a cup of steaming coffee with her hands and probed my soul with her eyes.
-(If you’ve ever been there, you understand what I mean.)
+(If you’ve been on a couch like that, you get what I mean.)

 “It’s hard for me to play,” I said.
 “It’s hard for me to let go.”

-It’s hard for me to let go of my control over a clean house, polite children, homework that is fully filled out and lovingly corrected by yours truly.
+It’s hard for me to let go of my control over a clean house, polite children, inbox zero, homework that is fully filled out and lovingly corrected by yours truly—and a thousand other things.

 But I know, when I pull back a few layers, that my worth isn’t based on results.
-It isn’t based on how efficiently I can write a blog post or make dinner for five.
+It isn’t based on how efficiently I can write a podcast episode or make dinner for five.
 It’s not based on how quickly I can move or how thoroughly I can wear myself out.

 My worth just is — and yours is too.